Advocacy and Activism

 The respect of victims’ rights is our priority.
 This is why the West Island CALACS works in partnership with numerous organisations in the West Island and Montreal.

-Each year, we advocate for the rights of sexual assault survivors by participating in multiple activities, such as the Day of Action Against Sexual Violence Against Women (JACVSFF), the 3rd Friday of September, the 12 days of Action against violence against women and the International Day of Women’s Rights (March 8).
+Each year, we advocate for the rights of sexual assault survivors by participating in multiple activities, such as the Day of Action Against Sexual Violence Against Women (JACVSFF), the 3rd Friday of September, the 12 days of Action against violence against women and the International Day of Women’s Rights (March 8) as well as the International day against homophobia and transphobia.
+(May 17th.)

 Activist members can get involved in the organization after having followed a full day training.
 There are various ways to get involved, including on the board of directors, on various working committees (whose mandates come from the AGM or the collective), in direct aid or prevention services.
 However, a second training is offered to members interested in counseling and prevention component.